RogierTimmer/PIE_Final_Project_Cpp_Wordle/README.md

 final outcome words and a list for words that are valid as input-words.

 # Dependencies
-The code relies on color.hpp in order to make the colored text in the terminal.
+The code relies on color.hpp in order to make the colored text in the terminal (https://github.com/aafulei/color-console).
 Furthermore standard libraries included with...
 C++ were used like vector and iostream.

 # Final note